-The security infrastructure ensures, in a high availability system, the protection of all systems through Geocluster Checkpoint firewalls integrating the protection of threats with Radware intrusion detection mechanisms, geographic balancing and Radware local balancing.
-All components of the solution are present in its own infrastructure with multi-user interconnections to assure that all national and international communications and their contents are served in Lisbon or Porto, providing protection against failures in the event of interruptions in local or regional networks, power outages or natural disasters.
+The security infrastructure ensures the protection of all systems in a high-availability system through geocluster checkpoint firewalls, which integrate threat protection with Radware intrusion detection mechanisms, geographical balancing and Radware local balancing.
+All components of the solution are present in a dedicated infrastructure with multi-user interconnections to ensure that all national and international communications and their content are served in Lisbon or Porto, providing protection against failures in the event of local or regional network interruptions, power outages or natural disasters.